 Different Types of Boilie Dips and Bait Attractors

-This is the most common type of boilie boosters.
+This is the most common type of boilie booster.
 Usually, every respectable boilie range has its own boilie dip, but there are also completely unique and odd flavor variants.
 Examples of these can include “Shitty Lobster”, “Vodka” or “Bacon”.
 They are most commonly used to enhance your hookbait and the particles that come with it (usually in a PVA bag or stick).

 Simply dip the hookbait (and PVA bag) into the boilie dip, or pour some of the dip onto a handful of hookbaits in a small bait container for longer marination.

-Thicker types of boilie dips that are commonly used for long-term bait preparation of boilies or particles.
+Thicker types of boilie dips are commonly used for long-term bait preparation of boilies or particles.
 The glug’s sticky texture makes that it both slowly oozes into the baits and also attaches itself to them.

 This is a rather crafty invention that has brought the world of bait and boilie dips to a whole new level.
 Bait goos are dips, soaks and glugs in one bait boost.